-Creamy, tangy, spicy and sweet — this Creamy Roasted Jalapeno-Lime Vinaigrette is all that and then some!
+Creamy, tangy, spicy and sweet — this Roasted Jalapeño Vinaigrette recipe is all that and then some!
 I want this on my salad.

 I want fish or chicken marinating in it.

 I want it mixed into rice, quinoa or couscous.

 I want to spoon it over broiled salmon.